django-helpdesk/django-helpdesk/CONTRIBUTING.rst

 -------------

-Please fork the project on GitHub, make your changes, and submit a pull request back into the appropriate branch of the `django-helpdesk` repository.
+Please fork the project on GitHub, make your changes, and submit a pull request against the `main` branch of the `django-helpdesk` repository.

 Short story: